chrajeshdagur/ETLJenkinPipelineDemo/README.md

 # ETLJenkinScoopPipelineDemo

-Template files modified according to your requirement
+Template files download & modify according to your requirement